 People have been donating animal, plant and mineral specimens and ethnographic material to the Society for 200 years with the result that we now have an internationally important and fascinating collection of half a million items.
 This includes dinosaur fossils, the bones, skins or preserved specimens of birds, mammals, and invertebrates, plants, minerals, Egyptian mummies and ethnographic items from around the world.

-Many items from the Society’s collection are on display to the public in the Great North Museum: Hancock in Newcastle upon Tyne but a great many more are held in a special storage facility nearby in Newcastle’s Discovery Museum, where they can be accessed for research purposes by prior appointment.
+Many items from the NHSN’s collections are on display to the public in the Great North Museum: Hancock but a great many more are held in a special storage facility nearby in the Discovery Museum, where they can be accessed for research purposes by prior appointment.